 "Peach, are we just gonna sit here, or are we gonna make a run for it?!" whispered Apricot.
 She was getting impatient while Peach, warming in the sun, got drowsy watching the human.

 "Peach!
 Peach!"
-Apricot sounded the alarm.
+Apricot sounded alarmed.

-Peach perked up, "What's wrong?"
+Peach perked up.
+"What's wrong?"

 "What if he's gonna take us away?
 Did you know Susan has us listed as 'looking for their forever home'?
 I'm telling you, I'm worried.
 I didn't want to say anything before, but I don't like this, Peach."

 Peach became quiet and furrowed his brows.
 After a while, he thumped and said, "Oh no, no sir, no way.
 That's crazy; why would she do that?!
-You think this guy here will abduct us or something?
+Do you think this guy here will abduct us or something?
 This guy only wants to sit here and stare at us."

 "Appy, do you see one of those carrier things anywhere?
-Because ...
-I don't," said Peach, telescoping to look around.
+Because I don't," said Peach, straining to look around.

 The human picked up a small, black contraption.
-He pointed it at Peach and Appy, and from time to time, made clicky sounds with it.
+He pointed it at Peach and Appy and made occasional clicking sounds with it.

 "What the thump?!
 Peach, what is that?
 What's he doing now?" asked Apricot.

-"Um, I don't….
-Wait!
+"Um, I don't—wait!
 He's scanning us!
 He's scanning us, I tell you!
 I bet you a mint leaf it's for our spacesuits!"
 Peach said excitedly.

-"Peach, you're off your rocker, Sigh … I know what he's doing.
-He's just taking pictures, man," Apricot tried to calm her brother.
+"Peach, you're off your rocker."
+Apricot sighed.
+"I know what he's doing.
+He's just taking pictures," Apricot said, trying to calm her brother.

 "I'm serious, Appy.
-Humans fly rockets to space, like hundred-some miles to the east from here.
-Alpha Centauri - here we come!"
+Humans fly rockets to space—a hundred miles to the east from here.
+Alpha Centauri, here we come!"

 "Oh, Peach, do you need a nap?
 Are you hungry?" asked Apricot, transforming into the perfect loaf and resting against the back of the couch.

 The human kept on clicking, sometimes leaning toward them, then backing away or shifting right or left.
 This went on and on like that, making minutes feel like hours.
-At least it was nice and warm sitting outdoors in the sunlight, yet not getting too hot.
+At least it was nice and warm, sitting outdoors in the sunlight, yet not getting too hot.

 "Peach, ignore him and try napping," said Apricot with her eyes closed.
 But Peach, whipped into an adventurous frenzy, couldn't sit still and tried climbing all over the couch.